-Craig is the founder of Regent Street Physiotherapy, with a special interest in treating shoulder injuries.
+Craig is the founder of Regent Street Physiotherapy, with a special interest in the assessment and management of shoulder and back injuries.

 When not working Craig enjoys swimming and spending time with his wife Kellie and children Beau, Neve, Shae and Luke.

-His general working hours are: Tuesday and Wednesday 9.30 – 2.00pm and Thursday 7am – 12.30pm.
+His general working hours are: Monday, Tuesday and Wednesday 9.30 – 2.00pm and Thursday 7am – 12.30pm.